Skip to main content

 But also in Electronics, as a carrier gas, research and analysis, welding, cement production, glassmaking...

-Air Liquide continues to develop large-scale projects and strategic alliances to accelerate the transition to hydrogen for mobility.
+Air Liquide is strongly committed to deploying large-scale projects and forming strategic alliances to accelerate the transition of heavy transport to hydrogen.

 Producing low-carbon hydrogen